Lands of Borland: History

-The Mansion House, Castle, Farm and Estate
+The mansion house, castle, farm and estate

 A view of Dunlop or Borland Hill showing the 'Cuckoo Slide'.
 The summit was the site of the castle built by Godfrey de Ross.

 In 1848, the Scottish Journal recorded that the foundations of a ruin of considerable extent had been removed some years earlier by the then proprietor.
 In 1853, Mr Dobie noted that the meiths (boundary lines) of a substantial building were still traceable at the summit of Borland Hill.
 In 1856, Mr G. Howie of Dunlop stated that he remembered seeing a small portion of what was said to be one of the walls around 70 or 80 years prior.
 It appeared as a sort of bank, entirely crumbled and overgrown with grass.
 Since that time, the remains of a sizeable building were removed and the area cultivated.
 On the southern side of the hill, the remains of a wide ditch or fosse are visible, locally known as the "Cuckoo Slide".
 Paterson, in 1866, similarly reported that the foundations of a ruin had been removed by a former proprietor.

 According to local tradition, the monks of Kilwinning Abbey maintained a hospice for their brethren at Borland, where medicinal herbs were cultivated in a formal garden.
 It is recorded that a two merk land at Dunlop was allocated to the church, with the remainder used by the monks.
 Borland may have functioned in a manner similar to Monkredding, near Kilwinning, which was also held by the Tironensian monks and known as the "Monk's Garden"—essentially a rest home for the brothers.

 Borland

 A substantial and ornately carved table-style gravestone in Dunlop churchyard commemorates William Anderson, who died aged 70 on 3 December 179[?]6, and his wife, who died in 1784.
 The memorial was erected by their son, Robert Anderson of Borland.
 The stone now rests against the "Picture House" building.

 The 1797–98 Farm Horse Tax records list John Dunlop’s horses at Laigh Borland.

 Around 1823, Andrew and Mary Brown inherited "the original mansion, lately rebuilt, on the banks of the Glazert, in a remarkably pleasant situation."
 Mary Dunlop married Andrew Brown of Craighead, the eldest son of John Brown of Hill.
 As part of her inheritance, she received the portion of Borland containing the old mansion house, "romantically situated by the Glazert Water."
 One of their first acts as proprietors was to rebuild the mansion house.
 Although sources disagree on the precise date of reconstruction, the early 19th century appears likely.
 The walled garden was probably built in the same period, possibly incorporating stones from the earlier castle.

 Borland—later referred to as Nether or Laigh Borland—was described in the Ordnance Survey Name Book (1855–57) as comprising:

-"Two small farm houses & steadings with gardens etc. attached, in a sheltered situation on the side of Glazert Burn about ½ mile south-west of Dunlop, the property of Andrew Brown Esq. of Hill and occupied by Mr. James Templeton and Mr. Robert Frew."'
+Two small farm houses & steadings with gardens etc. attached, in a sheltered situation on the side of Glazert Burn about ½ mile south-west of Dunlop, the property of Andrew Brown Esq. of Hill and occupied by Mr. James Templeton and Mr. Robert Frew.